nmstreethran/notebook/system-notes.md

 ## [Turn on or off secure boot](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot)

 Open the PC BIOS menu.
-You can often access this menu by pressing a key during the boot up sequence, such as F1, F2, F12, or Esc.
+You can often access this menu by pressing a key during the boot up sequence, such as `F1`, `F2`, `F12`, or `Esc`.

 Or, from Windows: go to **Settings charm** > **Change PC settings** > **Update and Recovery** > **Recovery** > **Advanced Startup: Restart now**.
 When the PC reboots, go to **Troubleshoot** > **Advanced Options: UEFI Firmware Settings**.